tslamars/homelab-flux/README.md

       className: nginx
 ```

-In **apps/dev-1/** dir we have a Kustomize patch with the production specific values:
+In **apps/dev-1/** dir we have a Kustomize patch with the dev-1 specific values:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1